stevenandrewyates/SAYplantAnnotate/README.md

 A pipeline for assigning functional annotation to plant proteins.

 # Description
 Much of my job is searching for what genes do.
-It's fun looking them up on TAIR and seeing if they match the phenotype I'm working on.
-But sometimes this isn't enough you need to annotate a whole bunch of them.
+It's fun looking them up on [**TAIR**](https://www.arabidopsis.org/index.jsp) and seeing if they match the phenotype I'm working on.
+But sometimes this isn't enough, you need to annotate a whole bunch of them.
 Maybe a whole genome of them.
 This repository will annotate proteins using TAIR, arabidopsis.
 Why TAIR you ask?
-Most work in plants is done in Arabidopsis, in fact > 37% of protein annotation comes from direct experimental evidence.
+Most work in plants is done in Arabidopsis, in fact > 37% of protein annotation comes from [direct experimental evidence](https://www.arabidopsis.org/portals/genAnnotation/functional_annotation/go.jsp).
 Meaning somebody in a labcoat has actually worked on this.
 So why not use this?
 Everything else is inferred from TAIR, so cut out the middle man/woman/plant and go directly to the source of the annotation.
-The pipeline below works on Euler and will make a nice table with the corresponding best BLAST hit from TAIR and its associated GOterms (ready formatted for TopGO).
+The pipeline below works on Euler and will make a nice table with the corresponding best [BLAST](https://pubmed.ncbi.nlm.nih.gov/2231712/) hit from TAIR and its associated [GOterms](http://geneontology.org/docs/ontology-documentation/) (ready formatted for TopGO).

 # Annotating using TAIR